DHaralson89/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+it is a document object module.

 2. What is an event?

+it is something that the browser or user does.

 3. What is an event listener?

+it is an event  that listens for a specific event going on ie click double click .

 4. Why would we convert a NodeList into an Array?

+to be able to maniplutae the code

 5. What is a component?

+a set of code that is reusable

 ### Git Set up